Skip to main content

 Loss of lean body and bone mass has been the Achille’s Heel of current GLP-1/GIP agonists

-Eos’s geropeptides improve body composition, reducing % fat mass, but increasing % lean body and bone mass in a dose dependent fashion.
+Eos’s MitoXcel geropeptides improve body composition, reducing % fat mass, but increasing % lean body and bone mass in a dose dependent fashion.

 • PTC-2107-treated animals experienced a 10.7% overall weight loss, characterized by a 35% reduction in % fat mass, a 28% increase in % lean body mass and an 8 % increase in bone mass observed at the optimal dose, 50 mg/kg SC 1X/week, selected by elimination of senescent cell dose response data (see figure above).